isomerpages/govtech-stp/_work-pass-holder-lane/Overview (Work Pass Holder Lane).md

 ### 2. Travel History and Travel Health Control Measures

-<a href="/wphl/shn-and-swab-summary" target="_blank">CLICK HERE</a> to check the latest travel health control measures (e.g. Stay-Home Notice and COVID-19 tests) set on pass holders using the WPHL, and the costs of the various measures.
-The measures imposed are based on the pass holder’s 14-day travel history to various countries/regions before arriving in Singapore.
+<a href="/wphl/shn-and-swab-summary" target="_blank">CLICK HERE</a> to check the latest travel health control measures (e.g. Stay-Home Notice and COVID-19 tests) for pass holders using the WPHL, and the costs of the various measures.
+The measures imposed are based on the pass holder’s travel history to various countries/regions before arriving in Singapore.

-If pass holders are departing from a Vaccinated Travel Lane country/region and intend to return via the Vaccinated Travel Lane instead to enjoy quarantine-free travel, they should apply for a Vaccinated Travel Pass instead.
+If pass holders are departing from a Vaccinated Travel Lane country/region, they should consider returning via the Vaccinated Travel Lane instead to enjoy quarantine-free travel.
 Click the links below for more information on:

 -	<a href="/vtl/requirements-and-process" target="_blank">Vaccinated Travel Lane (Air)</a>
 -	<a href="/vtl-land/overview" target="_blank">Vaccinated Travel Lane (Land)</a>
+-	<a href="/vtl-sea/overview" target="_blank">Vaccinated Travel Lane (Sea)</a>

 <div id="application"></div>